Île-de-France tramway Line 2

 Île-de-France tramway Line 2 (T2; French: Ligne 2 du tramway d'Île-de-France) is part of the modern tram network of the Île-de-France region of France.
 It connects the commune of Bezons in the north to the Porte de Versailles Métro station in Paris in the south, serving Hauts-de-Seine and its La Défense business district.
+It is one of the busiest tram lines in France.

+The line has been operated by the RATP since its opening, under the authority of Île-de-France Mobilités (IDFM).
+Future operation of line will become subject to a competitive bidding process in November 2029.